TruebitProtocol/truebit-eth/README.md

 ## Platform fees

-Task Submitter and Solvers will each pay a platform fee of 0.005 ETH per task.
+Task Submitter and Solvers will each pay a small, per-task platform fee.
+Check `task fees` for the amount.
 There is no platform fee for Verifiers, however they must pay the usual gas costs for sending transactions.

 ## Faster IPFS uploads and downloads